 While shopping carts may be ubiquitous at the grocery store, they are often dangerous for children and parents alike.
-Unfortunately, it’s been a surprising fact of life that these cars cause issues for kids, with thousands of injuries each year.
+Unfortunately, it’s been surprising that these cars cause issues for kids, with thousands of injuries each year.

-As you can see in the above video, these accidents are not always the fault of the cart.
+As you can see in the above video, these accidents are not always the cart’s fault.
 Some of those people were being reckless.
 But there are ways that kids are hurt that can be particularly gruesome.

 The types of injury vary.
 But all of them highlight the potential hazard of the carts, especially if they are not adequately secured.

 Many children face head injuries.
 According to the stats, 78.1% of the damage includes the head, especially soft tissue injuries.
 Significant concussions are also caused by falls out of the children’s seats.

 There are a series of potential damages that could be resulting from these carts, including:

 No matter the point, it is essential not just to let it go.
 Such an ailment could lead to further medical problems down the line, especially for a growing body.
 Make sure your child has proper medical care and attention.

 Contact an attorney if you need assistance finding the proper care or a means to pay for it.
 Improper design or maintenance of these carts may have caused your little one preventable pain and suffering.